ACCEPTING CASES NATIONWIDE

 How much is the Ozempic lawsuit going to payout?

 While there is no standardized settlement amount.
-It is anticipated that individuals who require removal of their gallbladder or lost a loved one may receive between $400,000 and $700,000.
-Lawsuit payouts, however, will vary depending on the damages claimed.
+It is anticipated that individuals with very serious injuries related to Ozempic may receive between $400,000 and $700,000.
+Lawsuit payouts, however, will vary.

 What are the long-term side effects of Ozempic?

-Studies show that prolonged use of Ozempic may increase the risk for gallbladder inflammation, gastrointestinal issues such as gastroparesis, and biliary diseases.
-There is also growing concern that the drug may put patients at an increased risk for developing certain cancers.
+Studies show that prolonged use of Ozempic may increase the risk of gastrointestinal issues such as gastroparesis, stomach paralysis, and bowel blockage.

 What is stomach paralysis from Ozempic?